status-im/nimbus-eth2/docs/the_nimbus_book/src/trusted-node-sync.md

 ### Sync deposit history

 !!! note ""
-    This feature is available from `v22.12.0` onwards.
+    This feature is available from Nimbus `v22.12.0` onwards.

 The `--with-deposit-snapshot` allows syncing deposit history via REST, avoiding the need to search the execution client for this information and thus allowing the client to more quickly start producing blocks.